harsh159357/contacts/README.md

 # Contacts

+### App features will no longer work as https://hafinse.000webhostapp.com/ is deleted by the free hosting due to high usage.
+Do not create any issue related to that.
+If you are facing in problem in setting up feel free to mail me at harsh159357@gmail.com

 A flutter project with Implementation of a Contacts app in 4 ways (API, Custom, Preferences and Sqflite).
 It consist some common operations like create, edit , search and view operations on Contacts.
 Contacts in this project are not linked with the contacts stored in your Smart phone.